kidunot89/chain-drive/README.md

 - **Timeout calculation**

 ## Getting Started
-The library relies on two dependencies `react-transition-group` and `animejs`.
-To install the library in you project run `npm install react-transition animejs chain-drive` or `yarn add react-transition animejs chain-drive`.
+To install the library in you project run `npm install chain-drive` or `yarn add chain-drive`.

 ## Usage
 Using the library is quite simple.